Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

-\begin{itemize} \item \textit{\textbf{Perceptions of interaction with agents}} assesses evaluative metrics that capture the quality of interaction between a user and a CUI.
-This aspect encompasses dimensions like engagement, including constructs such as perceived enjoyment and intention to use.
-In the field of VUI research, there is considerable interest in understanding how VUIs enhance user enjoyment~\cite{Yang_Aurisicchio_Baxter_2019} and contribute to overall quality of life \cite{Desai_Twidale_2023}, beyond mere usability.
-To measure \textit{\textbf{perceived enjoyment}}, we employ an adapted survey by Moussawi et al.\cite{Moussawi_Koufaris_Benbunan-Fich_2021}, which includes three items rated on a 7-point Likert scale: “I would find the interaction enjoyable while using Z,” “I would find this interaction interesting while using Z,” and “I would find the interaction fun while using Z.” For assessing \textbf{\textit{perceived intention to adopt}}, we adapt Moussawi et al.’s items~\cite{Moussawi_Koufaris_Benbunan-Fich_2021}, presenting two 7-point Likert scale items: “If available, I intend to start using Z within the next month” and “If available, I plan to try or regularly use Z in the coming months.”
-Both measures have been adapted specifically for the VUI context.
+\item \textit{\textbf{Perceptions of interaction with the agent}} capture evaluative judgments about the quality of the interaction itself.
+Within this dimension, we focus on engagement-related constructs, specifically \textbf{\textit{perceived enjoyment}} and \textbf{\textit{intention to adopt}}.
+Prior VUI research has emphasized the importance of enjoyment beyond instrumental usability, linking conversational systems to broader experiential value and quality of life \cite{Yang_Aurisicchio_Baxter_2019, Desai_Twidale_2023}.
+Perceived enjoyment was measured using three 7-point Likert items adapted from Moussawi et al.~\cite{Moussawi_Koufaris_Benbunan-Fich_2021}: “I would find the interaction enjoyable while using Z,” “I would find this interaction interesting while using Z,” and “I would find the interaction fun while using Z.” Intention to adopt was assessed using two adapted 7-point Likert items from the same source: “If available, I intend to start using Z within the next month” and “If available, I plan to try or regularly use Z in the coming months.”